-glspec44.compatibility

 such as the number of primitives processed by drawing commands; the

-written to transform feedback buffers; the number of samples
+number of primitives written to transform feedback buffers; the number of samples

-during fragment processing; and the amount of time
+that pass the depth test during fragment processing; and the amount of time

-required to process commands
+required to process commands.

 Query objects are not shared.
 They are described in detail in section 4.2.